 In the early 19th-century, home décor experienced trends, as well.
 Wall stenciling became a means of imitating the expensive imported wallpapers coming into America from Europe.
 Although urban areas like Boston had access to such luxuries, wall decoration in the countryside took a practical approach.
-Wall stenciling appreciated for its frugality, as well as its beauty.
+Wall appreciated for its frugality, as well as its beauty.
 The decorative process was simple.
 A coat of paint was applied directly over the plaster, usually whitewash or tinted whitewash in ivory, gold, pink, blue or gray.
 Some of the backgrounds were quite dark and dramatic.
-The stenciled motifs were mechanically and systematically painted in combinations WOODSTOCK THROUGH THE YEARS CHARLENE PERKINS CUTLER of black, red and black, green and black, or red and green.
+The stenciled motifs were mechanically and systematically painted in combinations was stenciling